bbc/lrud/README.md

 `"vertical" | "horizontal"`

-A node (list) of vertical orientation will handle up and down key events while a horizontal list will handle left and right key events
+A node (list) of vertical orientation will handle up/down key events while a horizontal list will handle left/right key events

 ### `wrapping`